Pakistan, IMF inching towards stalled programme

 On the possibility of withdrawal of income tax exemptions, the sources said Pakistan and the IMF had explored possibilities to abolish corporate sector income tax exemptions.

-Important exemptions of corporate sector that can be considered to be abolished in next piece of legislation include tax credit for investment in balancing, modernization and replacement of plant & machinery (corporate manufacturing sector) Rs65.168 billion tax credit for enlistment in Stock Exchange (Companies opting for enlistment in a registered stock exchange) (Rs357 million), tax credit for newly established industrial undertakings, corporate industrial units (including corporate dairy farming) Rs5.573 billion, tax credit for industrial undertakings established before the first day of July, 2011 (Corporate industrial units including corporate dairy farming) Rs6.486 billion, income tax exemption on any income derived by Sukuk holder in relation to Sukuk issued by “The Second Pakistan International Sukuk Company Limited” and the Third Pakistan International Sukuk Company Limited, including any gain on disposal of such Sukuk, Sukuk holders (Rs2.771billion impact), profit on debt derived by Hub Power Company Limited on or after the first day of July1991 (Hub Power Company Limited), exemption impact of Rs1.66million, any income of an agency of a foreign government, a foreign national (company, firm or association of persons) or any other non-resident person approved by the Federal Government for the purposes of this clause, from profit on moneys borrowed under a loan agreement or in respect of foreign currency instrument approved by the Federal Government, Agencies of foreign Governments, foreign nationals or any other non-resident person approved by the Federal Government (Rs6.557 billion), Income tax exemption to the Collective Investment Schemes and others.
+Important exemptions of corporate sector that can be considered to be abolished in next piece of legislation include tax credit for investment in balancing, modernization and replacement of plant & machinery (corporate manufacturing sector) Rs65.168 billion tax credit for enlistment in Stock Exchange (Companies opting for enlistment in a registered stock exchange) (Rs357 million), tax credit for newly established industrial undertakings, corporate industrial units (including corporate dairy farming) Rs5.573 billion, tax credit for industrial undertakings established before the first day of July, 2011 (Corporate industrial units including corporate dairy farming) Rs6.486 billion, income tax exemption on any income derived by Sukuk holder in relation to Sukuk issued by “The Second Pakistan International Sukuk Company Limited” and the Third Pakistan International Sukuk Company Limited, including any gain on disposal of such Sukuk, Sukuk holders (Rs2.771billion impact), profit on debt derived by Hub Power Company Limited on or after the first day of July1991 (Hub Power Company Limited), exemption impact of Rs1.66million, any income of an agency of a foreign government, a foreign national (company, firm or association of persons) or any other non-resident person approved by the Federal Government for the purposes of this clause, from profit on moneys borrowed under a loan agreement or in respect of foreign currency instrument approved by the Federal Government, Agencies of foreign Governments, foreign nationals or any other non-resident person approved by the Federal Government (Rs6.557 billion), Income tax exemption to the Collective Investment Schemes or a REIT Schemes Collective Investment Schemes and REIT Schemes that are distributing more than 90% of their incomes to certificate holders / shareholders.
+(Rs5.228 billion), income tax exemption available to the electric power generation projects on the profits and gains derived by a taxpayer from an electric power generation project set up in Pakistan on or after the 1st day of July, 1988.
+Rs26.888 billion, Income from exports of computer software or IT services or IT enabled services (exemption available to the exporters of computer software, IT services or IT enabled services) Rs1.239 billion revenue impact.